twilightscapes/pirate/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/completeweb-site/base&amp;stack=cms&amp;SITE_LOGO=https://completeweb.site/assets/logo.svg)

+PIRATE is not your typical social network.
+It's a decentralized network of individuals, each with their own personal website acting as their social network account.
+And the best part?
+It's completely free!
+With PIRATE, you have the power to take control of your online presence like never before.

+Here's how it works: instead of relying on a central platform, PIRATE leverages the power of Netlify and GitHub to provide free hosting and services.
+Your individual website, hosted on Netlify, becomes your hub for social interaction.
+It's a personal website and a social network rolled into one.

+Your website is a Progressive Web App (PWA), which means you can access it seamlessly from any device.
+With Netlify CMS and Netlify Identity, you have the tools to easily edit your homepage, update your profile, and publish engaging blog posts.
+It's all in your hands, without any complicated technical barriers.

+But PIRATE is more than just a collection of individual websites.
+Through the magic of RSS feeds, you can enjoy a central timeline that aggregates posts from across the PIRATE network.
+You get to see what others are sharing, discover new voices, and engage in meaningful conversations.
+And with the ability to create custom timelines by "liking" websites you enjoy, you can curate your own personalized experience.

 A Complete Website / Web App Platform with multimedia blog and customizable resume, cover letter and skills and notes pages with integrated contact forms.

 Built into PIRATE is also a social network that allows you to interact with other PIRATE users.